Conchylicultor/DeepQA/README.md

 To train the model, simply run `main.py`.
 Once trained, you can test the results with `main.py --test` (results generated in 'save/model/samples_predictions.txt') or `main.py --testInteractive` (more fun).

-A small script exist (`train.py`) to launch multiple training with different parameters but its not complete yet.
+A small script exist (`trainner.py`) to launch multiple training with different parameters but its not complete yet.

 To visualize the computational graph and the cost with [TensorBoard](https://www.tensorflow.org/versions/r0.10/how_tos/summaries_and_tensorboard/index.html), just run `tensorboard --logdir save/`.
 For more help and options, use `python main.py -h`.

+By default, the network architecture is a standard encoder/decoder with two LSTM layers (hidden size of 256) and an embedding size for the vocabulary of 32.
+The network is trained using ADAM.

 ## Results

 Here are some preliminary results (uncensored).
 For performance issue, I limited the sentence length to 5.
-The network seems to learn correctly, but she's not really chatty:
+The network seems to learn correctly, but it's not really chatty:

     Q: Hi
     A: Hi.